In order to schedule an evaluation with COES you must do the following:

-Our office hours are Monday - Thursday 8:00 am - 12:00 pm and 1:00 pm - 5:00 pm and Friday by appointment only for Spanish speaking evaluations.
+Our office hours are currently Monday - Wednesday 8:00 am - 12:00 pm and 1:00 pm - 4:30 pm and Thursday 9:00 am - 12:00 pm.
 Our phone system accepts voicemails only during business hours.
 If you call during business hours and we are unable to answer, please leave a voicemail.
 We will return all calls within two business days.

 Please note that failure to report to COES as scheduled will result in a missed appointment fee of $25.00.
 Any re-scheduling to an evaluation appointment must be made at least two business days prior to the appointment or a $25.00 re-scheduling fee will be charged.
 Additionally, if you arrive late for your appointment you may be required to re-schedule and charged the re-scheduling fee.